saidone75/wa-tor/README.md

 * "r" or "swipe right" to reset the board with the current parameters
 * "h" or "swipe up" to toggle the control panel

-From the control panel you can set the initial number of fishes and sharks, their breeding thresholds and sharks lifespan without food:
+From the control panel you can set the initial number of fish and sharks, their breeding thresholds and sharks lifespan without food:

 ![control-panel](https://i.postimg.cc/yxXWGwDt/wa-tor-control-panel.png)